Forms, Names and Emails

 TransParent Lexington is a support and information-sharing group for parents of trans children.
 For more information on the group, contact Jeri Hahn at 859-230-0409 or Beth Scherfee at 859-940-3862.

-This directory is compiled by a Lexington interfaith organization and highlights religious groups that would like to be known as LGBTQ* inclusive organizations.
+This directory is compiled by a Lexington interfaith organization and highlights faith, religious and spiritual groups that would like to be known as LGBTQ* inclusive organizations.
 It is provided on this website as a resource that some individuals may find helpful.
 It does not constitute an endorsement of any group by the University of Kentucky.
 For questions about the directory, refer to the contact information inside the document.

 - Kentucky Association of LGBTQ Higher Education: http://www.kylgbtq.org